-- 20. Exceptions to rating criteria will be made in respect of the following: - 1) UK government - 2) UK local authorities - 3) the Pension Fund custodian (currently State Street) - 4) UK banks with significant shareholding by the government (currently Royal Bank of Scotland Group and Lloyds TSB Group) - 21.
+- 21. Exceptions to rating criteria will be made in respect of the following: - 1) UK government - 2) UK local authorities - 3) the Pension Fund custodian (currently State Street) - 4) UK banks with significant shareholding by the government (currently Royal Bank of Scotland Group and Lloyds TSB Group) - 22.
 The lending list will be approved by the Treasury Management Group and monitored by the Senior Accountant (Pensions & Treasury Management) in the light of rating changes and market conditions.
 Individual institutions or countries may be suspended from the list if felt appropriate.
-The Treasury Management Group may add or remove organisations from the approved list subject to maintaining consistency with the approved criteria. - 22.
+The Treasury Management Group may add or remove organisations from the approved list subject to maintaining consistency with the approved criteria. - 23.
 The maximum amount to be lent to any organisation on the approved list is subject to individual institution limits of £20m.
 These limits apply separately to the County Council and the Pension Fund cash investments.
 Only two institutions within the same group may be used at any one time.
-The Treasury Management Group may increase the limit for specific institutions by £10 million for investments in call accounts and MMFs with same day liquidity. - 23.
-Investments with the UK government will have no upper limit but in practice limits will be dependent on the liquidity of those investments and may fall within the definition of specified or non-specified investments. - 24.
+The Treasury Management Group may increase the limit for specific institutions by £10 million for investments in call accounts and MMFs with same day liquidity. - 24.
+Investments with the UK government will have no upper limit but in practice limits will be dependent on the liquidity of those investments and may fall within the definition of specified or non-specified investments. - 25.
 There may be occasions where it would be prudent to have a greater proportion of funds invested in UK banks in which the government is a significant shareholder or which have unconditional support or an implied guarantee.
-To give this additional flexibility, delegated authority is given to the Service Director (Finance & Procurement) to be able to increase the maximum limit for such UK institutions on the approved list to £50 million. - 25.
-Amounts invested in non-specified investments will be limited to £20 million or 15% of the total invested at the time of the investment, whichever is the higher. - 26.
-The Co-operative Bank is the Council's current main bank through which all treasury management activity operates.
-The Co-operative Bank's credit ratings do not meet the minimum lending criteria and so it is not included on the approved list.
-In November 2013 the Co-operative Bank announced it would be withdrawing from the local authority banking market and a tender exercise is being undertaken to appoint a replacement.
+To give this additional flexibility, delegated authority is given to the Service Director (Finance & Procurement) to be able to increase the maximum limit for such UK institutions on the approved list to £50 million. - 26.
+Amounts invested in non-specified investments will be limited to £20 million or 15% of the total invested at the time of the investment, whichever is the higher. - 27.
+The Council's current main bank, through which all treasury management activity operates, is now Barclays.
+This follows the Co-operative Bank's withdrawal from the local authority banking market and a subsequent tender exercise.

-27. Liquidity risk
+28. Liquidity risk